-4. Why does the "proper" operations and supply chain strategy keep changing for companies that are world-class competitors?
+4. Why does the proper operations and supply chain strategy keep changing for companies that are world-class competitors?

 The top three priorities have generally remained the same over time: make it good, make it fast, and deliver it on time.
 Others have changed.
 Part of this may be explained by realizing that world class organizations have achieved excellence in these three areas and are, therefore, focusing attention on some of the more minor areas to gain competitive advantage.
 The changes in the minor priorities may result from recognizing opportunities or from changes in customer desires or expectations.

-5. What is meant by the expressions order winners and order qualifiers?
+2-1 Copyright © 2017 McGraw-Hill Education.
+All rights reserved.
+No reproduction or distribution without the prior written consent of McGraw-Hill Education.
+5. What do the expressions order winners and order qualifiers mean?
 What was the order winner(s) for your last purchase of a product or service?